-You have to have realistic expectations and know your capabilities without being SOLD on embedding a wireless module.
+To embed a cellular module. you have to have realistic expectations and know your capabilities without being SOLD on just doing it.

 Initial questions that need to be addressed are the realistic IOT application expectations in terms of end solution cost and application volume, cellular IOT integration support from the supplier, organizational RF and electrical engineering successful experience, and cellular IOT product lifecycle support.